Before Evan start or even thought about cheating, he scanned his surroundings with calculated caution.

 Sabhano chuckled.
 "Why does he always run like a maniac?"

-Evan glanced at Eric running and then he laughed softly, shaking his head.
+Evan glanced at Eric running into the hallway and then he laughed softly, shaking his head.

-Another half hour passed, just him and Sabhano now.
+Another half an hour passed.
+They've talked in that time, just him and Sabhano.

 "I'll head out too," Evan finally said.
 "Got things to do at home."